himanshupathakpwd/reading_progress_bar/README.txt

 Usage:
 1. Download and extract to the module folder.
-2. Navigate to path 'admin/modules' and enable the module.
+2. Navigate to path 'admin/modules' and enable the module and it's dependency as jquery_update.
+Also make sure we are using jquery version >= 1.7.
 3. Make sure to 'clear the cache'.
 4. Check with anonymous user where admin_menu or toolbar is not visible.
    Otherwise the reading bar will remain hidden behind toolbar.